Full Statistics of Nonstationary Heat Transfer in the Kipnis-Marchioro-Presutti Model: Solution of the MFT problem

-\be a_{\pm}\left(k\right)= \ee As $J$ is increased, $\lambda$ grows up to the value $\lambda_{c2}$ along the branch corresponding to the first line in \eqref{apmj1j2}, up to a value $J=J_1$.
-As $J$ grows above $J_1$, $\lambda$ decreases down to a value $\lambda_{c1}$ which corresponds to some $J=J_2$.
-As $J$ is increased even further, $\lambda$ increases again from $\lambda_{c1}$, eventually reaching $\lambda \to \infty$ which corresponds to $J\to1$.
-This non-monotonic dependence of $\lambda$ on $J$ implies that $s$ is a non-convex function of $J$ (this is easy to see from $\partial_{J}s=\lambda$), which is a rather unusual situation in large-deviation theory. $J_1$ and $J_2$ are the inflection points, at which $\partial_{J}^{2}s=0$.
+for all $\lambda>\lambda_{c0}$, and leaves $a_\pm$ unchanged for $0<\lambda<\lambda_{c0}$.
+In this new representation (namely, for this choice of contour of integration), we have the following formulas (note that there are three branches of the solution at $\lambda_{c1}<\lambda<\lambda_{c2}$, whose origin will be explained shortly): \be a_{\pm}\left(k\right)= \ee As $J$ is increased, $\lambda$ grows up to the value $\lambda_{c2}$ along the branch corresponding to the first line in \eqref{apmj1j2}, up to a value $J=J_1$.
+As $J$ grows above $J_1$, $\lambda$ decreases down to a value $\lambda_{c1}$ which corresponds to some $J=J_2>J_1$.
+As $J$ is increased even further, $\lambda$ increases again: from $\lambda_{c1}$ to arbitrary large $\lambda$, so that $\lambda \to \infty$ corresponds to $J\to1$.
+The ensuing non-monotonic dependence of $\lambda$ on $J$ implies that $s$ is a non-convex function of $J$ (this is easy to see from $\partial_{J}s=\lambda$), which is quite an unusual situation in large-deviation theory. $J_1$ and $J_2$ are the inflection points, at which $\partial_{J}^{2}s=0$.
 These behaviors are schematically plotted in Fig.~\ref{fig:sJlambdaSchematic}.
-Eq.~\eqref{apmj1j2} in fact holds independently of the assumption \eqref{lambdaAssumption}, so it describes the solution at all $X>\sqrt{8}$ and at all $\lambda>0$.
+We emphasize that Eq.~\eqref{apmj1j2} holds independently of the assumption \eqref{lambdaAssumption}, so it describes the solution at all $X>\sqrt{8}$ and at all $\lambda>0$.